Pairwise Compatibility for 2-Simple Minded Collections II: Preprojective Algebras and Semibrick Pairs of Full Rank: Semibrick pairs for the type preprojective algebra

-\begin{define} Suppose that $\gamma$ is a subarc of $\alpha$.
+\begin{define} Let $\alpha$ be an arc on $n+1$ nodes and suppose that $\gamma$ is a subarc of $\alpha$.
 We say that $\gamma$ is a \emph{predecessor closed subarc} if $\alpha$ does not pass to the right of the bottom endpoint of $\gamma$ nor to the left of its top endpoint.
 The arc $\gamma$ is a \emph{successor closed subarc} if $\alpha$ does not pass to the left of the bottom endpoint of $\gamma$ nor to the right of its top endpoint. \end{define}